digao-dalpiaz/Dam/README.md

 `CustomTitle: String` = Defines a custom title for message form.
 This caption is only used then Title=dtCustom.

 `FixedWidth: Integer` = Defines a fixed width of message window, in pixels.
 If this value is zero (default), then the window width will be automatically calculated according to the message text. *There is a minimum and maximum fixed limits to the message form*.

+`HelpContext: THelpContext` = Defines help context.
+If this property is defined, when the message dialog will display a help button and will open application help on context target.
+It's also possible to use F1 key.

+`HelpKeyword: String` = Defines help keyword.
+If this property is defined, when the message dialog will display a help button and will open application help on keyword target.
+It's also possible to use F1 key.

 `Icon: TDamMsgIcon` = Defines the icon in the message dialog:
 - diApp: The application icon